@FenEdgeTrail

 Partnership

 The Fen Edge Trail is an initiative set up by the Cambridgeshire Geological Society as part of our Geosites work.
-Our partners in developing the Trail are several local organisations who are each exploring their local landscape to contribute to the project.
-Our main partner is The Fenland Trust in Yaxley.
-Other key partners are the Great Fen, together with the Great Fen Heritage Group, and the Wildlife Trust (Beds, Cambs and Northants).
-Other organisations already contributing to the project include Warboys Archaeology Group, the RSPB (Ouse Fen), Chatteris Museum, Discover Ramsey, Burwell Museum, Farcet Parish Council, Thorney Heritage Museum, Holme History, and Wicken Fen (National Trust).
+Our partners in developing the Trail are several local organisations who are each exploring their local landscape to contribute to the project. we have wrked with a number of other local organisations on various walks.
+These include Fenlandia, the Great Fen, the Great Fen Heritage Group, Huntingdon and Peterborough Local Groups of the Wildlife Trust (Beds, Cambs and Northants), Warboys Archaeology Group, the Word Garden, the RSPB (Ouse Fen and Fen Drayton), Chatteris Museum, Discover Ramsey, Burwell Museum, Thorney Heritage Museum, Holme History, the Isleham Society and Wicken Fen (National Trust).

 If you or your group would like to get involved in the Fen Edge Trail, please contact us.
 You may like to contribute information on local history, landscape, farming, wildlife or culture or you could help with designing one of the walks.